We work hard to provide a friendly, accessible environment for all our visitors and the widest possible access to our trails, buildings and events.

 These are some of the most popular routes:

 Lake and Riverside Walk – 3/4 mile (1.2km)

-A fairly flat tarmac path around Moors Lake with plenty of resting places along the route.
-There is however one short steep rise and fall over the railway (1:4 and 1:5 gradient) which might be difficult in a low powered mobility scooter or manual wheelchair.
+A fairly flat tarmac path around Moors Lake, waymarked with round posts with brown bands.
+This route has plenty of resting places however there is one short, steep rise and fall over the railway (1:4 and 1:5 gradient) which might be difficult in a low powered mobility scooter or manual wheelchair.
 A handrail is provided on this section.
-Toilets at the Kingsmere Railway Station can be found half way along the route.
-Waymarked with round posts with brown bands.
+Toilets at the Kingsmere Railway Station can be found halfway along the route’.

 A more detailed accessibility map is available to download for this route.